microsoft/WhatTheHack/015-Serverless/Student/Challenge-03.md

 - Create a Key Vault
     * Pricing Tier : Standard
     * Create Secrets According to below

+- Learn how you will configure your Tollbooth app to use KeyVault for secrets

     |                          |                                                                                                                                                             |
     | ------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------: |
     | **Secret Name**      |                                                                          **Value**                                                                          |